 Florida’s Seminole Tribe on Monday went live with digital sports betting, five days before a hearing in federal court seeking an injunction.
 Under a compact negotiated last spring, the tribe had the right to go live as early as Oct.
 15, but in a court brief had pointed to Nov.
 15 as the date.

-According to the Hard Rock Casino website, the tribe’s new sports betting app is available for download on iPhones and Android phones, and Hard Rock is offering a $100 risk-free bet for new signups.
+According to the Hard Rock Casino website, the tribe’s new Hard Rock Sportsbook app is available for download on iPhones and Android phones, and Hard Rock is offering a $100 risk-free bet for new signups.
 The Seminoles, owners of the Hard Rock Casino brand, have a monopoly on gaming in Florida.
 They own and operate seven casinos under the Hard Rock banner.